jfriedlein/Logarithmic_Strain_Space-Fortran/README.md

 # Logarithmic_Strain_Space-Fortran
-Fortran code for the transformation into the logarithmic strain space
+Fortran code for the transformation into the logarithmic strain space (ln-space)

 (also available for C++ library deal.II [here](https://github.com/jfriedlein/Logarithmic_Strain_Space-dealii))

 ## Requirements
-* eigenproblem solver by Joachim Kopp from https://www.mpi-hd.mpg.de/personalhomes/globes/3x3/ ("dsyevj3-F-1.0")
+* eigenproblem solver by Joachim Kopp from https://www.mpi-hd.mpg.de/personalhomes/globes/3x3/ ("dsyevj3-F-1.0"), included inside the `ln_space.F`.
+Be aware of the correct paths, the current implementation requires the folder "dsyevj3-F-1.0" to be on the same level as the "Logarithmic_Strain_Space-Fortran" folder (not inside the folder).

 ## Note
 This code is not optimised.
 We are probably able to speed things up in many places (recompute/save data, Voigt notation, ...).
+The ln-space can also be set up such that it directly outputs the spatial stress and tangent.
+Unfortunately, the current implementation does not enable a simple switch between material and spatial output, because it is based on an older ln-space paper.
+So, it is simpler to do a separate push-forward in the end.

 ## The goal/When to use this code
 The logarithmic strain space (herein often abbreviated as ln-space) is a very simple (in terms of the application) way to apply small strain material models to finite strains.
 So, in case you have a small strain model that you would like to use for applications exposed to large deformations/finite strains, the ln-space it probably the easiest way to achieve this.